 Apple event rumor roundup: What to expect at the iPhone 16 keynote

-There should be new handsets, smartwatches and earbuds.
+There should be new handsets, smartwatches and earbuds at the September 9 event.

-The biggest day of the tech world’s fall calendar is nearly here: Apple’s iPhone 16 event will take place sometime in September.
-The company typically does it on a Tuesday during the first half of the month, so September 10 is a safe bet.
-No matter when it happens, we'll be live-blogging the news, and you can watch it live via the company’s website or on YouTube.
+The biggest day of the tech world’s fall calendar is nearly here: Apple’s iPhone 16 event will take place on September 9 at 1PM ET.
+We'll be live-blogging the news, and you can watch it live via the company’s website or on YouTube.
 The biggest news from the event will almost definitely involve the forthcoming lineup of iPhone 16 handsets.
 Past as prologue, we’ll also get a new Apple Watch or two.

 Beyond that, rumors have been swirling about a refresh of the standard AirPod earbuds.
 Until Tim Cook takes the (virtual) stage, however, everything is pure speculation.
 With that said, let’s get into the most likely leaks and rumors ahead of the event.